Amir Haddad: 2016–2017: Eurovision Song Contest and Au cœur de moi

-2017–present: Addictions
+2017–2020: Addictions

-He joined Stéphane Bern and Marianne James as a commentator for France 2 at the grand final of the Eurovision Song Contest 2017 in Kiev on May 13.
+He joined Stéphane Bern and Marianne James as a commentator for France 2 at the grand final of the Eurovision Song Contest 2017 in Kyiv on 13 May.
 Also in 2017, Amir collaborated with OneRepublic on the French remix of their new single "No Vacancy".
 On 25 August 2017, he released "États d'Amour" as the lead single from his third studio album, which will be released on 27 October 2017.
 On 7 September 2017 he announced that his third studio album would be titled Addictions.

 He served as one of the domestic jury members for the semifinals of Destination Eurovision along with Christophe Willem and Isabelle Boulay to help France choose its entry for the Eurovision Song Contest 2018 in Lisbon.
 Due to other commitments, he was unable to attend the final and was replaced by his Eurovision successor Alma.

 Along with 2019 Swedish Eurovision representative John Lundvik and famed Swedish composers Peter Boström and Thomas G:son, Amir helped co-write the song "Mon alliée (The Best in Me)" for Tom Leeb, who was chosen to represent France at the Eurovision Song Contest 2020 in Rotterdam, Netherlands, before it was cancelled.

+2020-present: acting and C Amir

+In June 2024, he began filming the French adaptation of the popular Israeli romcom television series, Beauty and the Baker.
+Haddad will play the male lead, the role previously played by Aviv Alush.

+In September 2024, he released his fourth French-language studio album, C Amir.
+The project was influenced by the death of his mother in 2023.
+The track "Supernova" was inspired by the Re'im music festival massacre in Southern Israel.

 Personal life

 On 7 July 2014, Amir married Lital, his longtime companion in Israel.
 Their first child, a son named Mikhaël, was born on 8 February 2019.
+They welcomed their second son named Or ("Light" in Hebrew) in July 2022.

+On 1 November 2024, Amir and his wife revealed they were expecting their third child during the NRJ Music Awards 2024 when Lital appeared with a rounded belly on the red carpet.
+Amir later confirmed that the baby would be a boy.